FrankenTuples.jl

 eltype(ft::FrankenTuple)

 Determine the element type of ft.
-This is the immedate supertype of the elements in ft if they are not homogeneously typed.
+This is the immediate supertype of the elements in ft if they are not homogeneously typed.

 Examples